 He added that Finland has declared that it will attain carbon neutrality by 2035.

 Finland and Norway also have highly developed wood energy programmes for co-generation and district heating directed at fossil fuel replacement and are developing strongly across the biogas, liquid biofuels and bio-economy fields.
-Norway is home to the world’s largest factory for the production of liquefied biogas (LBG),
+Norway is home to the world’s largest factory for the production of liquefied biogas (LBG), Paul Stuart said.

 Energy recovery, solid recovered fuels, and methanation

-Wood energy and biogas aside, solid recovered fuels (SRF) represents a specific processing option for waste and is a new resource in the energy mix with a real industrial approach.
+Wood energy and biogas aside, solid recovered fuels (SRF) represent a specific processing option for waste and are a new resource in the energy mix with a real industrial approach.
 Waste to energy, also commonplace in the Nordics, has developed to become a more and more followed model in other countries such as France.
 New perspectives for solid waste biomass fuels and energy recovery will also be discussed during the ReGen Europe event.

 Renewable gas technologies are another topic to be discussed.
 In France, GRTgaz is committed, in accordance with the mandate given by the energy regulatory commission (CRE), to identify the economic conditions allowing the development of new renewable gas sectors including methanation, pyrogasification, hydrothermal gasification, and Power-to-gas (PtG) technologies.